lara-kassab/structured-matrix-completion-IRLS/README.txt

 2. Use compare_sIRLS_user.m to test sIRLS and Structured sIRLS on user inputted data.
      i) Create an input data matrix M.mat which has the following format:
     "The matrix M.mat has 3 columns.
-The first two columns denote the row-   index and column-index.
+The first two columns denote the row-index and column-index.
      The last column has the values of matrix M at the row-column indices specified in the first two columns."
      The matrix M represents an incomplete matrix that would be completed by the algorithm. ii) Specify an estimate for the rank of the true matrix.